Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 (Quality vs Quantity)
 I for instance, hardly see anyone with passion for technology, one needs that natural curiosity and the thirst for knowledge, which is absent in most.

-I was invited to give a guest lecture to 2nd year students of a polytechnic college a few days ago, it felt nice to interact with these people and I was proud that I was able to make these people curious about technology!
+PS: I was invited to give a guest lecture to 2nd year students of a polytechnic college a few days ago, it felt good to interact with these people
+    and that I was able to make these people curious about technology!
     The topic of my lecture was "Introduction to Hacking" and I discussed and taught the basic skills required and give them a *gist* of what hacking is.

-Anyway, this the end of my RANT / mind-dump.
+Anyway

 Thank you for reading!

-P.S again, the essay linked on the top is a must read for everyone, it's very well written.

 ~ Shrirang Kahale